funnybunnyofdoom/PokemonClicker/readme.txt

 This is a Scratch project I'm working on with my 4 year old to teach them basic programming concepts and give them a first-hand look at what we can do with coding.
+Test.